MatthewSRC/native-springs/README.md

 Most components require:

 - `react-native-reanimated` 3.0+
-- Some components may use `@shopify/react-native-skia`
+- Some components may use `@shopify/react-native-skia`, `react-native-gesture-handler`

 Specific requirements are listed in each component's README.